 The deadline to apply is October 15, 2021.

 Application Deadline: October 15, 2021 (e-mailed or postmarked by).

 Send grant applications to Anna Yellin at firstname.lastname@example.org or:

 GA DNR WRD, Wildlife Conservation

 2065 US Highway 278 SE

 Social Circle, GA 30025

-My grant proposal promotes the understanding of environmental issues facing wildlife (animals and plants) and Georgia habitats.
+- My grant proposal promotes the understanding of Georgia wildlife, habitats and/or ecosystems.

-If funded, I commit to follow-up communication with GA DNR Nongame staff concerning the execution of this grant, including a brief final report.
+- If funded, I commit to follow-up communication with GA DNR Wildlife Conservation staff concerning the execution of this grant, including a brief final report.
 Media to accompany this report (photos, video, PowerPoint, etc.) is encouraged.

-If funded, I agree to submit a final report to DNR postmarked by June 15, 2018.
+- If funded, I agree to submit a final report with all receipts to DNR by June 15, 2022.